- Receiving, inventory putaway, and storing the product.

 Companies using third-party fulfillment will pay an order fulfillment fee for particular services, such as receiving, inventory storage, order processing (pick/pack), and returns processing.

-Before deciding if a 3PL is right for you, it is important to complete a fully loaded cost study.
+Before deciding if a 3PL is right for you, it is important to compare 3PL fulfillment costs.
 To get an apples to apples comparison between internal fulfillment and third party, consider all of the cost per order elements.

 Rising labor costs and outbound shipping costs are hurting many companies’ profits.
-When trying to improve CPO, the best comparison is reviewing your internal operational results historically with your company.
+When trying to improve fulfillment cost per order, the best comparison is reviewing your internal operational results historically within your company.